 When you have sores or symptoms do not have sex with uninfected partners.

 If you do not have sores or symptoms, use a latex condom to lower the risk of spreading the virus.
 You should know that even with a condom, it is possible to spread the virus if it lies on nearby skin that the condom does not cover.

 If you are pregnant tell your doctor if you or your partner has genital herpes.
 You may need to take medicine at the end of your pregnancy to prevent passing the virus to your baby.

 Herpes is not life-threatening.
 But it can be life-changing.
 Learning more about this infection and networking with others who live with it can help you feel better.

 Herpes Resource Center

-The American Social Health Association offers coping tips, message boards, links to support groups, and a hotline.
+The American Sexual Health Association offers coping tips, message boards, links to support groups, and a hotline.